 Depending on your personal medical status, history, and preferences, you will either be given a local anesthetic and sedation for the procedure or receive a general anesthetic.
 No matter the ultimate format of your procedure, you will be fully informed of the steps needed to prepare for your surgery.

-Prepare for a Safe Recovery After Your Surgery
+Prepare for a Safe Recovery After your Neck Lift Surgery

 Our staff will give you detailed instructions on what to do before and after your procedure when you come in for your consultation prior to surgery.
 In addition to proper surgical preparation, you’ll want to plan ahead to reduce post-surgical swelling, possibly including purchasing a compression bandage and supplies to properly ice the area to keep inflammation down.